 Current stocks and forecast for next week compared to 2019-2024

-According to the forecast for week 45 (November 7), gas reserves in underground storage facilities will increase by +40 BCF, which is higher than the average of +31 BCF for the past five years, but is within the upper quantile of 58 BCF.
-At the same time, the stock level will reach 3954 BCF, which corresponds to the 2024 level.
+According to the forecast for week 48 (November 28), gas reserves in underground storage facilities will decrease by -13 BCF, which is higher than the average of -31 BCF over the past five years.
+At the same time, the stock level will reach 3922 BCF, which is 29 BCF lower than the 2024 level, but 208 BCF higher than the 5-year average.

 HDD+CDD based on current NOAA data and forecast for the next two weeks compared to 1994-2024